gablg1/vibe-summoner/README.md

 - Ability to live record everything that your computer is playing in the moment - including the KICK - and to export it out as separate audio tracks.
 One audio track per app or instrument playing something (Spotify / Youtube / KICK / etc).

 ## Post MVP Roadmap
+- Add percussion loops to any live sound
 - Auto Fade out / Fade in to change songs
 - Add more buttons and allow them to be customized w/ any sound you want, so musicians can create their own "live set" for each occasion
 - Allow sounds to be grabbed from anywhere in your computer as easily as possible.
 Found a sound you like on YouTube, Splice, Spotify, or anywhere else?
 You should be able to "hook" that sound to a button on your live set